 Despite the aspects of mesothelioma lawsuits that complicate recovery such as the long period of latency and the dissolution of guilty parties, mesothelioma awards and settlements in the millions have been common.
 In the aggregate, asbestos-related illnesses have been responsible for the most expensive and longest running mass tort litigation in U.S. history, with total costs numbering in the billions.

 Although mesothelioma lawsuits are now much more common than they once were, they remain more complicated and technical than many comparable civil suits.
 Responsible parties may, at this stage, be desperate to avoid liability and are experienced at raising defenses against claims.
-Contact an area attorney for a free initial review of your mesothelioma claim and learn how they can help you get compensated for your asbestos-related illness.
+Contact an experienced attorney in your area for help with your mesothelioma claim and learn how they can help you get possibly compensated for your asbestos-related illness.

 Contact a qualified product liability attorney to make sure your rights are protected.